-In order to deliver the proposed service level, with all peak trains operating as six car train consists, a further 44 new EMUs are required, additional to the requirements of RS1.
+In order to deliver the proposed service level, with all peak trains operating as six car train consists, a further 44 new cars (configured as 22x2 car consist EMUs) are required, additional to the requirements of RS1.

-The total rolling stock fleet will number 242 EMUs and 18 SW Carriages (plus 6 SE Carriages).
+The total rolling stock fleet will number 242 cars (configured as 121x2 car consist EMUs) and 18 SW Carriages, plus 6 SE Carriages.